dbos-inc/dbos-docs/docs/cloud-tutorials/interactive-timetravel.md

 ```

 Now, let's time travel!
-To view your database at a past point in time, you can set the timestamp through the special `DBOS TS <timestamp>` command.
+To view your database at a past point in time, you can set the timestamp through the special `DBOS TS <timestamp>;` command.
 We support any timestamp string in [RFC 3339 format](https://datatracker.ietf.org/doc/html/rfc3339).
 For example, to view your database at 4:00:00 PM PDT (UTC-07:00) on 2024-04-26, and see how many times Mike had been greeted as of then, run: